 How can you visit the Beagle Channel?

 Back to the present, you probably ask yourself how you can visit this unique waterway in the south of Tierra del Fuego.
 As you can imagine, the best way is on a ship that you can board in the Argentinean city of Ushuaia, for example.
+It is also accessible from Punta Arenas, Chile, with the Australis cruises.
 Several possibilities and different offers are available here.
 If you like sailing, you can enjoy the channel on a sailing boat.
 If you prefer something more stable, then an excursion boat or even a cruise ship might suit you.
 Whatever the means of transport on the water, cruising the Beagle Channel is a unique experience.
 With the city of Ushuaia on Tierra del Fuego as your starting point, you can also view Puerto Williams on the Chilean side.